EMDK/docs/3.1UP1/source/api/ScannerConfig-DecoderParams-UpcEanParams.md

 ###booklandFormat

 Specifies the bookland format to use.
-Use enum
+Use enum ScannerConfig.BooklandFormat.
- @link ScannerConfig.BooklandFormat}.

 **Example Usage:**

 	:::java

 	 	upcEan.booklandFormat = BooklandFormat.ISBN_10;